rainlab/user-plugin/README.md

 ## Requirements

+- October CMS 3.0 or above
-This plugin requires the [Ajax Framework](https://octobercms.com/docs/cms/ajax) to be included in your layout/page in order to handle form requests.
+- The [AJAX Framework](https://octobercms.com/docs/cms/ajax) to be included in your layout/page

 ## Installation Instructions